whennemuth/kuali-cloudformation/kuali_ec2_alb/README.md

    Once the stack has been created, you can visit the Course Schedule Planner app in your browser.

    1. Go to the stack in the [AWS Console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1).
 Click on the new stack in the list and go to the "Outputs" tab.
-   2. There will be an "LoadBalancerUrl" output.
+   2. There will be an "DNSName" output.
 Click on the link it has for a value.
    3. If you used a self-signed certificate, you should be presented with a security warning.
 Click to proceed despite the warning.
    4. You should now see the app.